 Risk Management Framework (RMF) is the unified information security framework for the entire federal government that is replacing the legacy Certification and Accreditation (C&A) processes within federal government departments and agencies, the Department of Defense (DOD) and the Intelligence Community (IC).

-NOW RMF: The Networthiness Certification Program manages the specific risks and impacts associated with the fielding of Information Systems (ISs) and supporting efforts, requires formal certification throughout the life cycle of all ISs that use the Information Technology (IT) infrastructure, and sustains the health of the Army Enterprise Infrastructure.
+NOW RMF: The Networthiness Certification Program, now replaced by the RMF, was the legacy means to manage risks and impacts associated with the fielding of Information Systems (ISs) and to support efforts to sustain the health of the Army Enterprise Infrastructure.